Leverett Saltonstall II: Career

 Saltonstall began his political involvement with the Whigs, his father's political party.
 In 1854 he was appointed to the staff of Governor Emory Washburn.

 By 1860, the Whig Party had dissolved and Saltonstall disapproved of the new Republican Party.
 He was a founder of the Constitutional Union Party.
 Saltonstall served as the party's state chairman and gave up his law practice to focus on the party.
 In 1860 he was the nominee of the Constitutional Union and Democratic parties for the United States House of Representatives seat in the Massachusetts's 3rd congressional district, but lost to Republican Charles Francis Adams Sr. After the Constitutional Union Party disappeared, Saltonstall became a Democrat.
 He was the Democratic nominee in the 7th congressional district in 1866, 1868, and the 1869 special election following George S. Boutwell's appointment as United States Secretary of the Treasury.
 Saltonstall was a War Democrat and made speeches encouraging enlistment in the Union Army.
 During the 1876 presidential election, Saltonstall spoke throughout the country for Samuel J. Tilden and served as an election monitor for the Democratic Party in Florida.
 He disputed the Republican victory there, charging them with manipulating the results.

 From 1885 to 1889, Saltonstall served as Collector of Customs for the Port of Boston under president Grover Cleveland.
 Saltonstall gave John F. Fitzgerald a job as a customs inspector.
 Fitzgerald later became Mayor of Boston and championed major improvements to the port.

 Personal life and death

 In 1854, Saltonstall was married to Rose Smith Lee (1835–1903), a daughter of John Clarke Lee.
-Together, they were the parents of four sons and two daughters, including:
+Together, they were the parents of four sons and two daughters.